sashkoristov/DAppMaster-2020W/project/project.md

 Put together the FC using the FC editor, AFCL Java API, or the YAML editor.
 The main goal is to think about modularity and data flow.

 Create empty functions that just produce the data how you specified with AFCL.
 Run the FC with these functions with the *xAFCL* Enactment Engine.
+-->

+## MS2 (17.12.2020): Analyze the given FC with AFCL

+The given FC receives a singl input - flightID and returns the average time to gate for all passengers of that flight that are present at the airport.

+Think about these things:
+* your database schema
+* how to map the airport
+* store images for the security check on a storage.
+You may want to give this as an input to the FC to make it more dynamic
+* find a function/method to calculate a distance between two GPS locations.

 ## MS3 (07.01.2021, Homework 06): Code the functions + deploy them on across ultiple regions with a Terraform script